ITDiscovery/IMASI8080viaESP32/diag/Walkthrough2.md

 instruction.The message is defined as a null-terminated string using the DB (define byte) directive.
 We include a carriage return (0x0D) at the end of the message to move the cursor to the beginning of the next line.

+Change the IO Port if you want to use this code to check Serial Port or other device implementation.

 ## Assembly

 ```